 If you dream of having a few hours each day entirely to yourselves, book a stay at a resort with a kids program or a babysitting service.

-On Tahiti and Moorea, there are no kids programs, but the major resorts all offer babysitting.
+On Tahiti and Moorea, there are no kids programs, but the major resorts all offer to babysit.
 On Bora Bora, the Four Seasons Resort Bora Bora has a Kids Club, a dedicated Chill Island for teens and babysitting available.

 The St. Regis Bora Bora Resort has a Kids Creativity Club as well as bicycle rentals and a calm Lagoonarium for snorkeling.

-Both the InterContinental Bora Bora Resort & Thalasso Spa and the Bora Bora Pearl Beach Resort & Spa offer babysitting upon request.
+Both the InterContinental Bora Bora Resort & Thalasso Spa and the Bora Bora Pearl Beach Resort & Spa offer to babysit upon request.